PlagueHO/data-fundamentals-non-relational-data/README.md

 To run through each tutorial, you will need an Azure subscription.
 If you don't have one, you can create a free account [here](https://aka.ms/azurefree).

+> Important: These tutorials assume foundational Azure knowledge and how to use the Azure Portal.
+If you are new to Azure, you can learn more about it [here](https://docs.microsoft.com/en-us/learn/azure/).

+Most of the code is written in Python, but there is also some PowerShell.
+Being able to read/write these languages is not essential and you should still be able to understand the gist.

+You can run the code in your local environment or in a GitHub Codespaces environment.

 You should open this repository in GitHub Codespaces.
 If you are not already in GitHub Codespaces, you can open it by clicking on the `Code` button and selecting `Open with Codespaces`.

 Each tutorial is in a separate Jupyter notebook in the [tutorials](/tutorials) folder.
 You can open each notebook and run the code cells to follow along with the tutorial.